DecisionsDev/simulatte/README.md

 # SimuLatte
 This projects aims to build confidence in your decision automation through simulations.

-Simulatte combines:
-   * a Spark based execution invoker to read a JSON request dataset and automate at scale the business decisions, and write them with their traces,
-   * an analytics post-processing for computing metrics, KPIs and visualizations through Python and Jupyter notebooks.
-   * a decision automation delegated to IBM Automation Decision Services(ADS) or IBM Operational Decision Services(ODM), 2 capabilities of the Cloud Pak for Business Automation.
-These 2 capabilities run an inference rule engine and ADS allows to call any ML model to bring probabilities in the decision making.

-You can use Simulatte in an online mode through REST calls on microservices.
-Additionaly you can submit the decision invoker in a Spark batch to run in an Hadoop Spark cluster for maximum performances.

 ## Motivations
    * Trust your decision automation on large datasets coming from your production warehouse or synthetic.
    * How to execute a large dataset (millions to billions) of automated decisions based on business rules and machine learning.